-He pierced himself with it while hanging from the tree of life and later had runic symbols carved into it.
+He pierced himself with it while swaying from the tree of life and later had runic symbols carved into it.

-This spear was carved by dwarves, the finest craftsmen in Norse mythology.
+This spear was carved by dwarves, the finest craftsmen in Norse folklore.

-A Gungnir tattoo symbolizes protection, magic, and sacrifice.
+A Gungnir tattoo symbolizes protection, magic, and altruism.

-The Triquetra is a pagan symbol that exists in Nordic and Celtic mythology.
+The Triquetra is a symbol that exists in Nordic and Celtic culture.

 It represents the maiden, mother, crone, the three sacred stages a woman goes through in her lifetime.

 This is also related to the 3 phases of the visible moon: waning, waxing, and full.